 Domain name appraisals can be subjective, and because of the dynamic nature of the market, there is no guarantee that a domain appraisal is accurate or close to accurate, even if an expert in the field of domain investing is giving the appraisal.

-Most companies that offer domain appraisals charge for them, although the fee depends on the service as well as the number of domain names that are being appraised.
+Most companies that offer in-depth domain appraisals charge for them, although the fee depends on the service as well as the number of domain names that are being appraised.

 DomainInvesting.com has written a number of articles about domain appraisals.
 There are discussions about how they may be used to sell domain names as well as some flaws with the domain appraisal process.
 There is even an article about domain appraisal scams.